gloveboxes/Create-a-Secure-IoT-Solution-with-Azphere-Sphere-and-and-Azure-IoT-Central/README.md

 ## Why Azure Sphere

-As billions of new devices are connected, organisations need to secure them to help protect data, privacy, physical safety and infrastructure.
-Azure Sphere builds on decades of Microsoft experience in hardware, software and cloud to provide a turnkey solution for IoT devices.
-Get defence in depth to embrace IoT innovation with confidence.
+As billions of new devices are connected, organizations need to secure them to help protect data, privacy, physical safety, and infrastructure.
+Azure Sphere builds on decades of Microsoft experience in hardware, software, and cloud to provide a turnkey solution for IoT devices.
+Get defense in depth to embrace IoT innovation with confidence.

 ### What is Azure IoT Central

-Azure IoT Central provides an an easy way to connect, monitor and manage your Internet of Things (IoT) assets at scale.
-[Azure IoT Central](https://azure.microsoft.com/en-in/services/iot-central/?WT.mc_id=pycon-blog-dglover) is a hosted, extensible software as a service (SaaS) platform that simplifies setup of your IoT solution and helps reduce the burden and costs of IoT management, operations and development.
-Provide customers superior products and service while expanding your business possibilities.
+Azure IoT Central provides an easy way to connect, monitor and manage your Internet of Things (IoT) assets at scale.
+[Azure IoT Central](https://azure.microsoft.com/en-in/services/iot-central/?WT.mc_id=pycon-blog-dglover) is a hosted, extensible software as a service (SaaS) platform that simplifies the setup of your IoT solution and helps reduce the burden and costs of IoT management, operations, and development.
+Provide customers superior products and services while expanding your business possibilities.

 ![Azure IoT Central](resources/azure-iot.png)

 ## Tutorial Overview

-1. Create an Azure IoT Central Application (Free trail)
+1. Create an Azure IoT Central Application (Free trial)
 2. Set up Azure IoT Central to work with Azure Sphere
 3. Deploy an Azure IoT Central application to Azure Sphere

-## Clone the following Github Repositories
+## Clone the following GitHub Repositories

 1. The Azure Sphere Samples